Fremont Union High School District: Lynbrook High School

-The school was honored as a California Distinguished School in 1990, 1994, 1999 and 2007, and as a Blue Ribbon School in 2008.
+The school was honored as a California Distinguished School in 1990, 1994, 1999 and 2007, and as a Blue Ribbon School in 2008 and 2024.

 Monta Vista High School

 Monta Vista High School is a public high school in Cupertino, California.
 It was founded in 1969.

-The 2018-19 school year had 2,274 students in attendance.
-The student population was 50% male and 50% female.
-Its racial makeup was 80% Asian, 12% White, 4% Two or More Races and 3% Hispanic.
+The 2022-23 school year had 1,751 students in attendance.
+The student population was 49% male and 51% female.
+Its racial makeup was 77% Asian, 8% White, 6% Two or More Races and 4% Hispanic.

 The school was honored as a California Distinguished School in 1988, 1990, 1996, 2003 and 2007, and as a Blue Ribbon School in 1997–98, 2008 and 2014.

 Student enrollment

 During the 2013-14 school year, there were 10,667 students in Fremont Union High School District.
 In terms of race and ethnicity, the district is predominantly Asian American.
 European American students make up a large minority.
 Hispanic and Latino students are also a sizable minority.
 In contrast, African American students are not very numerous.
 During the 2007 school year, Asian American students made up 53.3% of the school district's student population.
 European American students made up 32.7% of the student population; Hispanics and Latinos made up 11.7% of the population.
 African American and American Indian students made up 2.0% and 0.4% of the population respectively.

 Because the school district has recently faced a substantial budget deficit, it is now only enrolling residents who live within the district's boundaries.
 In the past, many students who did not live within the district were allowed to attend Fremont Union High School District's schools, but now the district is closely investigating all student residences.
 These investigations sometimes involve going into a student's alleged home, where a specially-trained district employee searches the home—including the student's bedroom—for signs that the student actually lives in the home.
-Video of two such inspections aired in a 2006 segment of the ABC News program 20/20,.
+Video of two such inspections aired in a 2006 segment of the ABC News program 20/20.
 The narrator, John Stossel, was showing how the excellent reputation of Fremont Union's schools motivates parents to lie about their child's actual home.
 As explained on the 20/20 program, if the student is found to be from an outside area, he or she may be expelled from school.
-Sometimes this policy has caused controversy among parents and teachers, but the district must maintain this policy in order to keep class sizes low.